M18 motorway (Ireland): Route

 The motorway starts at junction 9 on the Shannon bypass and heads in a northerly direction where it bypasses the town of Newmarket-on-Fergus via the townlands of Killulla, Knocksaggart and Ballyconneely.
 After Newmarket-on-Fergus the motorway runs alongside Dromoland, where significant historical features can be seen from the mainline.

 As the route gets further north it develops into a more modern style of road: the Ennis Bypass.
-The median was constructed with a H2 concrete barrier rather than the wide grassy median seen in the earlier stretch to the south and features a lower noise wearing course.
+The median was constructed with an H2 concrete barrier rather than the wide grassy median seen in the earlier stretch to the south, and it features a lower noise-wearing course.
 Bypassing the notorious bottlenecks of Ennis town and Clarecastle village, this section was completed in 2007 and significantly reduces travel times between Galway, Ennis, and Limerick.
 After passing to the east of Ennis the motorway enters the townlands of Killow and Knockanean.

 A 22 km stretch, bypassing Crusheen village and the town of Gort, was opened in November 2010.
 The motorway ends at junction 18 of the M6, following its completion in September 2017.
 The road continues northbound as the M17 towards Tuam.